Gokay1904/Data-Analysis-of-Video-Game-Sales-Between-1980-2020/README.md

   - Companies that have a similar price model.
 (To be added)

 - Clustering Methods in Sales
+  - Agglomerative Hierarchical Clustering
     - The most or least influential companies in regions.

 **Data Source: Kaggle**